xXleowXx/gitlab-charts/doc/installation/deployment.md

 chart will install and configure [cert-manager](https://github.com/jetstack/cert-manager) to obtain free TLS certificates.
-If you have your own wildcard certificate, you already have cert-manager installed, or you have some other way of obtaining TLS certificates, [read about more TLS options here](tls.md).
+If you have your own wildcard certificate, you already have cert-manager installed, or you have some other way of obtaining TLS certificates, read about more [TLS options](tls.md).

 For the default configuration, you must specify an email address to register your TLS certificates.